Make a Difference. Join the Movement.

 Reference Check.
 The selection committee will contact your Head of School directly to request a reference.
 The selection committee may also follow up with you to discuss details of your application when necessary.

 Sponsorship Selection.
-The selection committee will communicate final decisions no later than February 26, 2018.
+The selection committee will communicate final decisions before the end of February.
 All applicants will receive notification via email of the decision regarding their application.
-If you are not selected this year, you may apply again for selection in November 2018.
+If you are not selected this year, you may apply again for selection next year.
 We certainly encourage you to apply each year until selected.
 If we could, we would sponsor everyone.
 In any given year, we do everything possible to maximize the number of people who are selected for Pathway.

 Does Pathway sound like the program for you?
-If so, simply fill out this application by Sunday, February 18, 2018, and complete the other steps listed above.
-We begin reviewing applications in the week of February 19th.
+If so, simply fill out this application by January 31, and complete the other steps listed above.
+We begin reviewing applications early in February.